Collection Agency License

 - Credit card debt

 If your business collects any of these types of debt collection, you likely need a collection agency license and possibly other types of business licenses.
 However, if any of the following are true, you may not need a license.

-- You are an employee of licensed collection agency
+- You are an employee of a licensed collection agency

-- You’re a real estate brokers holding funds for borrowers in escrow
+- You’re a real estate broker holding funds for borrowers in escrow

 - You are a public officer or member of the bar